gwmtm/weaving-an-empire-audio-guide/stops/5-en.md

 the textiles for the most elite people and purposes, intentionally using the costlier materials like alpaca hair, and the more time-consuming techniques like interlocked tapestry weave.

-These two fragments (1930.16.7A and B) are the front and back of the same tunic, called an “unku” in Quechua, the language used by the Inka.
-It is woven in the “tokapu waistband” style, named for the three rows of geometric designs called _tokapu_ which are directly associated with Inka royalty.
+These two fragments are the front and back of the same tunic, called an “unku” in Quechua, the language used by the Inka.
+It is woven in the “tokapu waistband” style, named for the three rows of geometric designs called _tokapu_, which are directly associated with Inka royalty.
 Many of the illustrations of Inka rulers in colonial manuscripts show them wearing _unku_ adorned with _tokapu_ patterns in various arrangements.